Mantra: Chinese religions

 The Indian syllable om (唵) is also used in Taoist esotericism.
-After the arrival of Buddhism many Taoist sects started to use Sanskrit syllables in their mantras or talisman as a way to enhance one's spiritual power aside from the traditional Han incantations.
-One example of this is the "heart mantra" of Pu Hua Tian Zun (普化天尊), a Taoist deity manifested from the first thunder and head of the “36 thunder gods” in orthodox religious Taoism.
+After the arrival of Buddhism many Taoist sects started to use Sanskrit syllables in their mantras or talismans, as well as creating some of their own mantras based on Sanskrit to enhance one's spiritual power aside from the traditional Han incantations.
+One example of this is the "heart mantra" of Pu Hua Tian Zun (普化天尊), a Taoist deity manifested from the first thunder and head of the "36 thunder gods" in orthodox religious Taoism.
 His mantra is "Ǎn hōng zhā lì sà mó luō - 唵吽吒唎薩嚩囉".
 Taoist believe this incantation to be the heart mantra of Pu Hua Tian Zun which will protect them from bad qi and calm down emotions.
 Taoist mantra recitation may also be practiced along with extensive visualization exercises.

 There are also mantras in Cheondoism, Daesun Jinrihoe, Jeung San Do and Onmyōdō.

 Other Chinese religions have also adopted the use of mantras.
 These include: